-I remember the first time that Netflix released their fake New Year’s Countdown Clock and thinking that it was the most stinkin’ brilliant thing that I had ever heard of.
+I remember the first time that Netflix released their fake New Year’s Countdown Clock and of course I thought that it was the most brilliant thing that I had ever heard of.

-Because it’s just so hard to keep kids busy and happy when celebrating New Years, I decided that I wanted to share with you all a fun little craft that will keep them busy, but it’s also fairly simple so it won’t be super hands on for parents (at least for kids maybe 6 and up).
+It’s just so hard to keep kids busy and happy when celebrating New Years, so I decided that I wanted to share with you all a fun little craft that will not only keep them busy, but it’s also fairly simple so it won’t be super hands on for parents (at least for kids maybe 6 and up).

 My favorite part about this particular kids craft is that it is super simple to switch things up and personalize them as much as possible… you can use different colored bells, different patterns of duct tape, and whatever colors of ribbons and garland that you want, so they technically could be noise makers for any event, not just New Years.

-Before we jump into sharing how to make this simple craft, I wanted to share with you links to five of my other posts that you may also like:
+Before we jump into sharing how you can make this simple craft, I wanted to share with you links to five of my other posts that you may also like:

 - Beauty And The Beast Floating Rose Kids Craft